ItaiAxelrad/remote-sensing/posts/gis-mapping.md

 > Can you zoom in to your home town?
 >

-## Exporting and importing
+## Exporting and Importing

 Now that we know how to get a super basic map in R, let's look at how we can export and import data.
-This will write an ArcGIS compatible shapefile, `writeOGR()` will actually write to many different formats you just need to find the correct `driver`
+The `writeOGR()` function will write an ArcGIS compatible shapefile, in one of many different formats - you just need to find the correct driver.

 ```r
 writeOGR(wrld_simpl,dsn=getwd(), layer = "world_test", driver = "ESRI Shapefile", overwrite_layer = TRUE)